rkanne/Ajax-Notes/README.md

 Ajax Notes

-A Note Manager Application can create, edit and delete a note
+A Note Manager Application can create, edit and delete notes